martinpeck/dotenv-keyvault/README.md

 });
 ```

-The `config` funtion takes either an Azure Active Directory (AAD) access token, or a function that returns an AAD access token.
+The `config` function accepts either an Azure Active Directory (AAD) access token, or a function that returns an AAD access token.
 This is the bearer token that will be used when making calls to Key Vault.

 Depending upon your scenario, you can obtain this token in a number of ways:

 * TODO
 * TODO